MahmoudMohamed2030/training/README.md

 # training
-this is a training reposity
+this is a training repo